If A House Concert Is Held in A Tent, Is It Still A House Concert?

 Obviously, the cost of renting a tent is going to raise your expected donation request.
 On the plus side, though, you’ll be able to fit more guests in a tent than you will in a living room, so their donations should pay for the tent rental without adding much to the cost.

 Need a tent for a house concert?
-Browse our selection of frame tents for rent in Madison, Milwaukee and the Fox Cities.
+Browse our selection of frame tents for rent in Madison, Bookfield and Milwaukee.

 Madison Party Rental serves the Madison area and surrounding cities, including: